MINT Converter

 Convert a file to MINT

-To convert other file formats to the MINT file type, you need a specific desktop software for Compressed file types.
+To convert other file formats to the "OS Installer Package" file type, you need software like Linux Mint or a similar tool.

 About MINT files